Akshay-K-Bhat/Doctor-Connect/README.md

 ## Overview

 Doctor Connect is a simple Java console application that allows users to manage appointments between patients and doctors.
 The application uses a MySQL database to store information about patients, doctors, and appointments.
-Users can perform various operations such as adding patients, removing patients, viewing patients, viewing doctors, booking appointments, viewing appointments, canceling appointments, and exiting the application.
+Users can perform various operations such as adding patients, removing patients, viewing patients, viewing doctors, booking appointments, viewing appointments, cancelling appointments, and exiting the application.

 ## Prerequisites